“HOW I GOT MY LIMP”

 I didn’t know it then but I know it now, how this would end up being such a blessing for me.
 I thought about the passage above and how I got my own limp and how there are now so many great things happening because of it.

-November 2015 – I suffered a massive bi-lateral Pulmonary Embolism (PE).
+- November 2015 – I suffered a massive bi-lateral Pulmonary Embolism (PE).
 10-30% of those who have a pulmonary embolism will die.
 For 25% sudden death is the very first and only symptom.
-I lived.

-The CRPS monster rears its head and that is all she wrote.
+- November 2015 – The CRPS monster rears its head and this is where the real fight began.

 In your own way, each one of you who is reading this now have your own “limp” – I know it will serve you so well as you go out into the world and change people’s lives.